AlsoBays/Anilist-Css/README.md

 Always been somewhat Interested in code and shit like that, but I'm still learning.
 I use references, steal the codes, and try to make them into my own using what I know.
 Css is confusing as hell.

+Update: I completed the entire CSS thing on w3schools.com But I don't remember shit
+Like my mind just goes blank
+I can't even center align some shit
+How the fuck did I get an 88% on that test